getgrav/grav-learn/pages/03.themes/06.theme-vars/docs.md

 An alias to the `config.site` object.
 This represents the configuration as set in the `site.yaml` file.

-### stylesheets object

-An array to store CSS stylesheet assets in.
-This can be looped over and used to add CSS stylesheets to the template.

-### scripts object

-An array to store JavaScript assets in.
-This can the be looped over and used to add JavaScript to the template.

 ### page object

 Because Grav is built using the structure defined in the `pages/` folder, each page is represented by a **page object**.